FEELING GOOD™

 - You FEEL the Way You THINK!

-- Changing the Beliefs that Defeat You
+- Challenging the Beliefs that Defeat You

 - Flexing—and Challenging—the Mindfulness Muscle